 Dealing with FOI requests

-Freedom of Information (FOI) requests and responses are managed by the Freedom of Information Officers, based in the Office of the University Secrertary.
+Freedom of Information (FOI) requests and responses are managed by the Freedom of Information Officers, in the Vice Chancellor’s Office.

-As an employee of the university, if you receive a non-routine request for information you should forward it immediately to John Evans or Delia Bean, Freedom of Information Officers by email or telephone.
+As an employee of the university, if you receive a non-routine request for information you should forward it immediately to the Freedom of Information Officers firstname.lastname@example.org.

 There is a 20 working day legal deadline to respond to requests (starting from next working day after the request is received, wherever it is received in the University).

-Please do not attempt to answer the FOI request yourself, especially in information is being withheld using exemptions, but use the folliwng information for guidance.
+Please do not attempt to answer the FOI request yourself, especially if information is being withheld using exemptions.
+Please use the following information for guidance.

 Identifying a FOI request